-- Move to the end of the table
+Move to the end of the table

-- 3. Right Ankle Systolic Blood Pressure Measurement
+3. Right Ankle Systolic Blood Pressure Measurement

-- Connect right ankle cuff to the manometer.

-- Locate the posterior tibial artery by palpation.
-If the posterior tibial pulse is difficult to locate, the dorsalis pedis pulse (located on the top, center of the foot) may be used, however this should be documented.

-- Apply more ultrasound jelly over posterior tibial artery, if needed.

-- Measure the systolic blood pressure using the Doppler

-- The BPTru will deflate at 4 mmHg per second

-- Press the stop button 10 mmHg below the appearance of systolic pressure.

-- Deflate cuff quickly and completely.

-- Record the systolic value from the first reading in the space provided for right posterior tibial on the form in Q7b.
+- Connect right ankle cuff to the manometer. - Locate the posterior tibial artery by palpation.
+If the posterior tibial pulse is difficult to locate, the dorsalis pedis pulse (located on the top, center of the foot) may be used, however this should be documented in Q9a. - Apply more ultrasound jelly over posterior tibial artery, if needed. - Measure the systolic blood pressure using the Doppler - The Omron will deflate at 4 mmHg per second (check if that is true) - Press the stop button 10 mmHg below the appearance of systolic pressure. - Deflate cuff quickly and completely. - Record the systolic value from the first reading in the space provided for right posterior tibial on the form in Q7b.

-- 4. Left Ankle Systolic Blood Pressure Measurement
+4. Left Ankle Systolic Blood Pressure Measurement

-- Connect left ankle cuff to the manometer.

-- Repeat systolic blood pressure measurement as for right leg.

-- Record the systolic value from the first reading in the spaces provided for left posterior tibial on the form.
+- Connect left ankle cuff to the manometer. - Repeat systolic blood pressure measurement as for right leg. - Record the systolic value from the first reading in the spaces provided for left posterior tibial on the form.

-- 5. Repeating the Ankle-Arm
+5. Repeating the Ankle-Arm

-- Repeat the sequence in the reverse order:

-- o left ankle (Record in O8a)

-- o right ankle (Record in Q8b)

-- o reference arm (Record in O8c)

-- Review the form for completeness.

-- Remove cuffs and conducting jelly.

-Tips for the Ankle-Arm Measurements: